anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-04-Author-ML-PySpark-Scripts.md

 ```

 ### 9.5.
 Review the model test results in BigQuery
-Run the below queries in BigQuery.
+Run the below query in BigQuery.
 Be sure to add pipeline_id to the where clause.

 Query the predictions-
 ```